Infertility Causes and Diagnosis

 The most common male infertility factors include azoospermia (no sperm cells are produced) and oligospermia (few sperm cells are produced).
 Sometimes, sperm cells are malformed or they die before they can reach the egg.
 In rare cases, infertility in men is caused by a genetic disease such as cystic fibrosis or a chromosomal abnormality.

 The most common female infertility factor is an ovulation disorder.
 Other causes of female infertility include blocked fallopian tubes, which can occur when a woman has had pelvic inflammatory disease, or endometriosis (a sometimes painful condition causing adhesions and cysts).
 Congenital anomalies (birth defects) involving the structure of the uterus and uterine fibroids are associated with repeated miscarriages.

 How Infertility Is Diagnosed

-Couples are generally advised to seek medical help if they are unable to achieve pregnancy after a year of unprotected intercourse, however there are several reasons why a work-up should be performed earlier.
+Couples are generally advised to seek medical help if they are unable to achieve pregnancy after a year of unprotected intercourse; however, there are several reasons why a work-up should be performed earlier.
 Women over the age of 35 may also benefit from seeking the care of a specialist after no more than 6 months without conceiving.
 After a thorough history and evaluation by one of our physicians, more specific tests may be recommended.
-For women, these include hormone testing and ultrasound to assess the function of the ovaries, as well as imaging studies to evaluate the uterus and fallopian tubes.
+For women, these include hormone testing and ultrasound to assess the function of the ovaries, and imaging studies to evaluate the uterus and fallopian tubes.
 For men, initial testing is focused on a semen analysis.

 Portions of this information have been adapted from the American Society for Reproductive Medicine (ASRM).